thesephist/zerotocode/content/milestones/introduction-to-html.md

     /* I'll use comments to explain what's going on here */

-    /* We can separate selectors with commas to select multiple things in one fell swoop */ h1, h2 {
+    /* We can separate selectors with commas to select multiple things in one block of CSS rules */ h1, h2 {
         color: blue;
         /* This underlines text */